 - a.
-A crew has completed the course when its bow, or any part of its hull crosses the line of the finish. - b.
+A crew has completed the course when its bow, or any part of its hull crosses the finish line. - b.
 A crew must finish the race with the same complement as that with which it started.
 If any crew member leaves the boat before the finish the crew shall be deemed not to have finished.